What a Daily Cup of Coffee Does to Your Digestion

 Coffee’s Anecdotal Impact

-How to Limit Caffeine’s Effects
+How to Limit The Effects of Caffeine

 If it’s the caffeine that is affecting you, switching to a decaffeinated drink will certainly help.
 Remember, though, that decaffeinated coffee isn’t a cure-all.
 As mentioned above, it might make some digestive problems worse.

 Caffeine does increase the stomach acidity in some people, which often leads to heartburn.
 If decaf coffee doesn’t stop your symptoms, limit your coffee consumption to one cup a day.
-If that works, see if two cups a day also can keep your symptoms at bay.

 For more information about how coffee affects your digestive system, contact NYC Gastroenterologist, Dr. Shawn Khodadadian.